NLeSC/collab-demos/demos/viaappia/README.md

 I've included a [cheatsheet](/cheatsheet).

 Also the demo sometimes crashes unexpectedly.
-It is currently unknown what causes this, we suspect a memory leak in a JavaScript library, possible having to do with loading of data.
+It is currently unknown what causes this.
 In any case, it seems to happen more frequently when loading a lot of data.

 The demo uses **IP-whitelisting** to get the data from the server (which is located in Germany).
 In practice, this means that the webdemo will work as long as you are showing the demo on a computer anywhere in The Netherlands eScience Center including the Collaboratorium (as long as you use a wired network connection).

 # Scientifically interesting aspects